 Official transcripts can be requested by visiting https://rts.edu/academics/transcript-request/ and paying a \$10 fee.
-An unofficial transcript may be obtained from the Registrar at no charge.
+An unofficial transcript may be found on your MyPortal account.

 Study Habits

 It is estimated that an average student at RTS will spend two hours in concentrated study for each hour of class time.
 This ideal is held in tension with the realities of life.
 Students who aim for this ratio tend to see the benefits at the end of the semester.